Hip Replacement Lawsuits

 When did you have your hip replaced?

-Knowing when you had your hip replacement procedure could help your attorney determine whether you’re within the statute of limitations to file a lawsuit.
-The time limit for hip replacement cases varies depending on the state in which you live.
+Knowing when you had your hip replacement procedure could help your hip injury attorney determine whether you’re within the statute of limitations to file a lawsuit.

 What company made your hip replacement device?